 Use of adapted activity equipment

-This Project examines how a tricycle can best be adapted to each individual, and how an adapted tricycle can affect activity level in the local environment.
+This Project examines how a tricycle can be optimally adapted to each individual, and how an adapted tricycle can affect the activity level in the user's immediate environment.

 About the project

-Various biomechanical and technological tests (balance, muscle strength, endurance and joint angle) are performed to see if the result of any of these tests can predict which tricycle is best suited for which people.
-Questionnaires are answered when people apply for a tricycle and after they have had the opportunity to use the tricycle for a period of time.
-The questionnaire captures change in cycling skills, satisfaction with cycling, amount of cycling etc. In addition, activity level is measured over seven days, before and after they receive a tricycle, to see if there is a change in activity level when they have the opportunity to use a tricycle.
-It is also investigated whether there is a difference in e.g. satisfaction with cycling and change in activity level between two groups; those who apply for a tricycle after a stay at a health sports center and those who apply for testing at NAV Hjelpemiddelsentral.
+Various biomechanical and technological tests (balance, muscle strength, endurance and joint angle) are performed to determine if the result of any of the tests can be used to predict the type of tricycle that is best suited for each individual.
+The users have to answer questionnaires at the time when they apply for a tricycle, and again after they have used the tricycle for a period of time.
+The questionnaire captures the change in their cycling skills, satisfaction with cycling, amount of cycling etc. In addition, activity level is measured over seven days, before and after they receive a tricycle, to find out if there is any change in activity level through using the tricycle.
+We also investigate whether there is any difference in, for example, the satisfaction with cycling and the change in activity level between the two groups; those who apply for a tricycle after a stay at a health sports center and those who apply for testing at the Adaptive Device department of the Norwegian Labour and Welfare Organization.

 Objectives